 10. TERM AND TERMINATION

-10.1 Subject to earlier termination as provided below, this Agreement is for the Initial Subscription Term specified in the Order Form.
-If the Initial Subscription Term is for 12 months or greater, the Agreement shall be automatically renewed for additional periods of the same duration as the Initial Subscription Term (collectively, the “Term”), unless either party requests termination at least thirty (30) days prior to the end of the then-current term.
+10.1 Subject to earlier termination as provided below, this Agreement is for the Initial Term Length specified in the Order Form, and shall be automatically renewed for additional periods of the same duration as the Initial Term Length (collectively, the “Term”), unless either party requests termination at least thirty (30) days prior to the end of the then-current term.

 10.2 In addition to any other remedies it may have, either party may also terminate this Agreement upon ten (10) days’ notice (or without notice in the case of nonpayment), (a) if the other party materially breaches any of the terms or conditions of this Agreement (and, to the extent curable, fails to cure such breach within 30 days of the non-breaching party providing notice to the breaching party of such breach), (b) if the other party files a voluntary petition in bankruptcy or has an involuntary petition in bankruptcy filed against it, (c) if the other party is declared insolvent, makes an assignment for the benefit of creditors, appoints a receiver, conservator, or trustee to operate its business, or liquidates all or substantially all of its business assets, or the equivalent of any of the foregoing, or (d) in its performance hereunder, the other party recklessly or willfully violates applicable law.